 The Count loosened his grasp on Elanore, who went immediately went to her grandmother.
 The old woman lowered her stick.

 Mrs. Winchester silenced the girl.
-“If he were, he’d want your safety.
+“If he was, he’d want your safety.
 He, too, would be worried for you.
 After eavesdropping on your conversation, it seems that I would have to agree with the Count.”
 Again she repeated herself.
 “Go upstairs.
 Take the bag in your mother’s closet to pack your warmest things and anything you brought from your mother.”

 Elanore paled but argued no further.

 As the young lady fled up the stairs, Mrs. Winchester addressed the lord once again.
 “Before we flee like cowards, know this.
 I, too, have my own conditions.”